Taiko2k/Tauon/README.md

 For __Windows__, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.

 For __Arch Linux__, download pkgbuild from releases section and install.
+Warning: The currently required package python-cairo-git may cause other packages to break. (known conflict with lollypop)

+Using Yaourt, navigate terminal to download location and run:
-For example using yaourt (Update: There appeares to be a bug using this method in the last release of yaourt, you may need to install dependencies manually.
-Note that the dependency python-cairo-git is avaliable in the AUR), navigate terminal to download location and run:
+Update: There appeares to be a bug using this method in the current release of yaourt, you may need to install dependencies manually, or update to the dev version of yaourt (yaourt-git).
+Note that the dependency python-cairo-git is avaliable in the AUR

-    $ yaourt -P -i
+    $ yaourt -Pi

 For further documentation see [guide](docs/guide.md).
 For detailed feature status see [features](docs/features.md).